(317) - 429 - 0564

 Take Action

-After a year of discovery and research, Napiya applied to a local pitch competition to present The Next IT Girl.
-With only a logo and a story to tell, Napiya won the pitch competition.
-Winnings included; $300 grant, legal services, design marketing, and an entrepreneur community network.
-The Next IT Girl journey began!
+After a year of research and discovery, Napiya entered a local pitch competition in 2016 with just a logo and her story.
+She won, earning a startup grant, legal services, design marketing support, and access to an entrepreneurial network.
+With this victory, The Next IT Girl’s journey began!